juju/docs/src/en/help-openstack.md

 Successfully read CA Certificate from /home/ubuntu/test_certs/cacert.pem Cloud "myopenstack" successfully added

-You may need to `juju add-credential myopenstack' if your cloud needs additional credentials Then you can bootstrap with ‘juju bootstrap myopenstack’
+You will need to add credentials for this cloud (`juju add-credential myopenstack`) before creating a controller (`juju bootstrap myopenstack`).
 ```

 Note that it is possible to choose more than one authorisation method - just